A Wonderful Blend of Preventative Dentistry and Braces.

 Shortly after children are born – approximately 6 months – tiny teeth known as primary teeth begin to erupt from their gums.
 The first teeth to erupt are usually the lower and upper middle teeth, called the central incisors.
 Once those are in place, parents will begin to notice more teeth emerging every few months until, eventually, all 20 primary teeth are in place by age 3.
 Though the primary teeth are only around for a few years, it is important to care for them diligently the same way adults care for permanent teeth.

-The jaw starts to expand to make room for permanent teeth around age four, which begin to emerge at approximately age 6.
-Many children only gain new incisors and a first molar until ages 10 – 13, when canines and additional molars begin to emerge.
+The jaw starts to expand at age 4, to make room for permanent teeth which begin to emerge at approximately age 6.
+Many children only gain new incisors and a first molar until ages 10 – 13, then canines and additional molars begin to emerge.
 A final molar, sometimes referred to as a wisdom tooth, emerges in late adolescence to early adulthood.